t-mcneal/miurl/README.md

 3. **Create a Virtual Environment**

-    It is best to locally run a Flask application using a virtual environement.
+    It is best to locally run a Flask application using a virtual environment.
 To get setup with a virtual environment, follow the quick [guide](https://flask.palletsprojects.com/en/1.1.x/installation/#installation)
     on the Flask website, which has instructions for both Windows and Mac OS X. The guide will walk you through how to create a virtual environement within the project directory and install Flask in the environment.